 We do not provide services directly to children or proactively collect their personal information.
 However, should we be given information about children while providing services to a client, the information in the relevant parts of this notice will apply to children as well as adults.

 WEBSITE: We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic, policy and managerial procedures to safeguard and secure the information we collect online.

 EMAILS: We use Transport Layer Security (TLS) to encrypt and protect email traffic in line with government guidance on email security.
 Most webmail such as Gmail and Hotmail use TLS by default.
-In addition to this, we use Galaxkey, a secure email and document transfer system, which encrypts all messages sent to and received and stored by us.
-We’ll also monitor any emails sent to us, including file attachments, for viruses or malicious software.
+We do not transmit personal data by email and ask that anyone who contacts us by email also avoid doing so.
+We also monitor any emails sent to us, including file attachments, for viruses or malicious software.

-A cookie is a small file which asks permission to be placed on your computer’s hard drive.
+A cookie is a small file that asks permission to be placed on your computer’s hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.
 To find out more about cookies, including how to see what cookies have been set, visit https://www.aboutcookies.org/ or https://www.allaboutcookies.org/.

 SECURITY AND PERFORMANCE: We host our website in the UK and keep traffic information for 12 months.

 PURPOSE AND LEGAL BASIS FOR PROCESSING:

 The purpose of implementing the above for our website is to maintain and monitor the performance and to constantly look to improve the site and the services it offers to our users.
 The legal basis we rely on to process your personal data is when it is necessary for the purposes of our legitimate interests, as defined in the UK GDPR.